jacopopalumbo01/N-Body-simulator/README.md

 - **graphics** folder includes the python scripts necessary for parsing the output files produced by the examples and creating the plot of the system over time.
 This is one of two ways to visualize the simulation graphically and surely the less impressive one.
 If you'd like a more beautiful and immersive simulation, head over [this folder](/examples/example_OF/) and check out the OpenFrameworks library.
 The relative git repository is included in the submodules, have a look at it if you are interested.

-- **inc** folder contains all the *hpp* files that constitute the core of the simulator.
+- **include** folder contains all the *hpp* files that constitute the core of the simulator.
 It is further partitioned in all the classes that describe its structure.

 - **src** folder contains all the *cpp* files that implement the method declared in the files above.